slatedocs/slate/source/index.html.md

 ```
 <aside class="warning"> All request require a field called <b> uuid </b> </aside>

-A valid <span style="color:red"> `uuid` </span> request will show up on the invoice, response, and any error message that are returned.
-If no <span style="color:red"> `uuid` </span> is specified in a websocket request then this field will be omitted from that request's response.
+A valid <span style="color:red"> `uuid` </span> is required for all requests and will appear on all invoices, data responses, and errors related to that request.
+If no <span style="color:red"> `uuid` </span> is specified in a request, then there will be an error message returned.

 ## Format